nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * 1a.
 GREWZ detects an invalid task index.
   * 1a1.
 GREWZ responds with an error message.
   * 1a2.
 User enters command with correct task index.
-  * Repat steps until index is valid.
+  * Repeat steps until index is valid.
   Use case resumes in step 2.

-**Use case: UC14 - Navigating through previously keyed in commands**
+**Use case: UC17 - Navigating through previously keyed in commands**

 **MSS**
 1. User goes to previous command by pressing a key.